katelynsung/katelynsung.github.io/essays/AI-in-the-classroom.md

 ## 12. Documenting Code
 No I never thought of documenting code with AI

-## 13. Quality assurance e.g. “What’s wrong with this code <code here>” or “Fix the ESLint errors in <code here>”
+## 13. Quality assurance e.g. What’s wrong with this code or Fix ESLint errors
 Using Chatgpt to fix my errors was probably my most popular usage.
 If I had a hard time figuring out what the errors meant or how to fix them, I would use chatgpt alot to help me find out the solution.
 This portion was probably the most helpful in debugging and understanding what the errors meant.
 I would usually copy the whole error that was displayed on my terminal and ask what it meant.
 Or I would copy the section of the code along with the underlined error to explain what it meant and how to fix it.
 I used this alot during the process of my project.
 I also copied the terminal during the downloading processes when things were nto dowloaded correctly.
 It would take me step by step on what to do to fix the version, update the version, or if I did not download it correctly.
 Without this help I wouldn't have been able to really fix or understand any of the errors that I got into.

 ## Conclusion